 e.
 Use a dry towel and wipe all of the grips dry.
 You can also air-dry the grips, although we recommend drying them with a towel as soon as possible.
 As this also gets rid of any trace of the detergent and residue.

 1. SIZE Matters.
 This is the single most important factor when selecting a grip.
 There are four basic golf grip sizes: Undersize, Standard, Midsize and Oversize.
 Further customization can be achieved by adding extra layers of tape during installation.
-The general rule for determining the best size is using a grip that allows the tips of a player\\'s longest two fingers to barely touch their palms.
-Using a grip that\\'s too small, promotes extra hand action and commonly leads too pulling the ball.
-A grip that\\'s too large limits wrist pronation, stifles shot distance, and can cause you to slice or push the shot.
+The general rule for determining the best size is using a grip that allows the tips of a player's longest two fingers to barely touch their palms.
 In addition to hand size, players should also consider their personal grip strength.
 A player with limited hand strength may benefit from a slightly larger grip that allows a solid connection with less exertion.
-If you haven’t considered your grip size or haven’t been properly fitted, use Lamkin’s exclusive Interactive Grip Selector or visit a trusted PGA Professional to learn more.
+If you haven’t considered your grip size or haven’t been properly fitted, use Lamkin’s exclusive Interactive Grip Selector.

 3. SURFACE TEXTURE.
 The design and pattern on the surface of a grip create either a smooth feel or a more coarse and abrasive feel.
 When selecting a grip, golfers should choose a texture that feels comfortable and secure.
 If a player doesn’t wear a glove, they may prefer a grip with less pattern and a smoother feel.
 Some players prefer a rougher texture and more aggressive pattern on their grips because it provides more hand traction and gripping confidence.
 Typically, grips with more texture perform very well in wet weather because they provide much-needed surface traction for increased slip-resistance.